opentrials/collectors/docs/spiders/euctr.md

 ## Data Update Strategy

-Trials could be serched with `dateFrom/dateTo` filter.
+Web interface and source model doesn't have something like `updated` field.
+So to stay up to date full scan is needed.

-After initial scraping we should use the last 2 days searches to stay up to date (`recent` stack).
+Proposed solution - use [feed](https://www.clinicaltrialsregister.eu/ctr-search/rest/feed/bydates?query=&dateFrom=2000-01-01&dateTo=2015-01-02) of created/updated in the last 7 days items matching the filter parameters.

 ## License Terms